 I’ve worked to ensure that this is the most extensive and up to date guide to the Israeli passport stamp on the internet.
 Safe travels, Melissa xo

 Note: This article on the Israeli passport stamp was originally published in 2017.
-It was last updated on the 9th of October 2019.
+It was last updated on the 15th January 2020.
 It is reviewed and updated here periodically following the latest news and developments in the Middle East.